bschnei/ebu-bootloader/README.md

 Sideloading facilitates testing a potential new bootloader image without permanently updating the device's stored bootloader.
 For example, if you sideload a potential new TF-A image via mox-imager and discover that it's so broken you cannot boot Linux, you can simply power cycle the device to boot from the bootloader stored to SPINOR.

 **Note:** successfully booting Linux is not a guarantee that a new image is also *stable* and *fully functional*.
-Because use cases vary (e.g. I don't use the Bluetooth/WiFi device), only you can decide whether or not you are comfortable permanently updating the bootloader.
+Because use cases vary (e.g. I don't use the Bluetooth/WiFi device), only you can decide whether or not you are comfortable flashing to permanent storage with `bubt`.

 For my use case, I check boot messages and systemd logs to make sure there aren't any unexpected/new messages.
 I then typically use the new image for about a week before flashing to a production device used as home edge router.
 I put the CPU and memory under load by compiling source and/or running [stress](https://github.com/resurrecting-open-source-projects/stress).
 I also spot check device features I knew to be working if upstream has changes to device trees, e.g.

-To use mox-imager, connect the USB serial console port to the host that will run mox-imager and has the TF-A image you want to sideload.
-Linux should create a device node like /dev/ttyUSB0.
+To use mox-imager, connect the USB serial console port to the Linux host that will run mox-imager and has the TF-A image you want to sideload.
+Linux should create a device node *like* `/dev/ttyUSB0`.
 Be sure to close any other programs that could interfere with the device node that represents the USB console such as PuTTY.
 A sample command might be: `mox-imager -D /dev/ttyUSB0 -b 3000000 -t -E flash-image.bin` where `flash-image.bin` is the path to the image you want to sideload.

 Follow the on-screen instructions.
 It is normal for mox-imager to need several power cycles before successfully putting the device in sideload mode.